When In-Laws Join the Family Business

 You've already had this conversation in your head.
 You've run through how it goes.
 You've talked yourself out of it before you even started — because you already know where it ends up.

-You've been in that meeting.
+You've been in that room.
 You know exactly which moment I'm talking about.

 The spouse already knows how bad it is.
 You've been talking about this at home for months.
 You're both exhausted by it.
 And every time you get close to figuring out how to address it — the same thing stops you.
 How do you tell your spouse's mother she's overstepping without your spouse feeling like you're attacking their parent?
-How do you have a business conversation with someone whose feelings, if hurt, show up at your dinner table that night?
+How do you have a business conversation with someone where a wrong word lands at your dinner table that night?

 That's not a communication problem.
 That's a strategy problem.
-And you can't solve it from inside the dynamic.
+And you can't solve it from inside the situation.

 You're not choosing between your business and your marriage.
 You're choosing between letting this run quietly until it breaks something — and naming it now with someone who can help you do it without blowing everything up.